Ir al contenido principal

 Break glass vs backdoor accounts

-Break glass and backdoor accounts, both bypass normal access.
-One is a fire extinguisher, and the other is a trapdoor.
+Break glass and backdoor accounts, even though both bypass normal access, they are inherently different.
+One is a fire extinguisher; the other is a trapdoor.

 Break glass accounts are legitimate emergency access accounts. we may think of them as the “in case of emergency, break glass” option when your identity provider is down, MFA is locked out, or ransomware has frozen your administration console.